dotlottie/player-android/README.md

 ## dotlottie-android Support

-We're currently working on proper support for the format on Android.
+We're currently working on support for Android.

-## Using `.lottie` right now
+## Using dotLottie right now

 In the meantime, you can use the patched version of `LottieCompositionFactory` the [lottie-android](https://github.com/airbnb/lottie-android) library.